Area: 377,864 sq. km. (145,902 sq. mi.); slightly smaller than California.

 Contact With the West

 Within several years, renewed contact with the West profoundly altered Japanese society.
 The shogunate resigned, and the emperor was restored to power.
 The "Meiji restoration" of 1868 initiated many reforms.
-The feudal system was abolished, and numerous Western institutions were adopted, including a Western legal system and constitutional government along quasi-parliamentary lines.
+The feudal system was abolished, and numerous Western institutions were adopted, including a Western legal and educational system and constitutional government along parliamentary lines.

 In 1898, the last of the "unequal treaties" with Western powers was removed, signaling Japan's new status among the nations of the world.
 In a few decades, by creating modern social, educational, economic, military, and industrial systems, the Emperor Meiji's "controlled revolution" had transformed a feudal and isolated state into a world power.

 Wars With China and Russia